Balinese mythology

 Balinese mythology is the traditional mythology of the people of the Indonesian island of Bali, before the majority adoption of Hinduism.

 Balinese mythology is mainly a kind of animism with some widely known characters and deities.
-Many themes of Balinese mythology have been adapted and worked into current Balinese Hinduism.
+Many elements of Balinese mythology have been adapted and integrated into modern Balinese Hinduism.
+The mythology is also influenced by Javanese mythology, especially from the Hindu-Buddhist period of Majapahit.